henrygd/bigger-picture/readme.md

 ## Usage with Svelte

-This library was built using Svelte but doesn't require it to use.

-For those who _are_ using it, please import the svelte component rather than the processed bundle.
-If you're using rollup or webpack, this should happen automatically.
-If it doesn't, import it directly as shown below.
+For those using Svelte, please import the component rather than the processed bundle.
+If this doesn't happen automatically, change your import statement to match the one below.

-The only difference in usage is that you need to use `new`, like you would with other Svelte components, and pass `target` in props, as below.
+The only difference in usage is that you need to use `new`, and pass `target` in props, as below.

 ```js
 import BiggerPicture from 'bigger-picture/src/bigger-picture.svelte'